 Project details Description Subscription Select one of your available Azure subscriptions.
 Resource group The Azure resource group that will contain your Cognitive Services resource.
 You can create a new group or add it to a pre-existing group.
 Region The location of your cognitive service instance.
 Different locations may introduce latency, but have no impact on the runtime availability of your resource.
 Name A descriptive name for your cognitive services resource.
 For example, MyCognitiveServicesResource.
 Pricing tier The cost of your Cognitive Services account depends on the options you choose and your usage.
 For more information, see the API pricing details.

 Configure additional settings for your resource as needed, read and accept the conditions (as applicable), and then select Review + create.

 If your subscription doesn't allow you to create a Cognitive Service resource, you may need to enable that ability of the Azure resource provider with the Azure portal, PowerShell command or an Azure CLI command.
 If you are not the subscription owner, ask the Subscription Owner or someone with a role of admin to complete the registration for you or ask for the /register/action privileges granted to your account.

 Get the keys for your resource

-After your resource is successfully deployed, click on Go to resource under Next Steps.
+After your resource is successfully deployed, select Next Steps > Go to resource.

-From the quickstart pane that opens, you can access your key and endpoint.
+From the quickstart pane that opens, you can access the resource endpoint and manage keys.